 Rooted in Afro-futurism, magical realism, and sci-fi, Porsha’s work is a spell in response to the world around us that carves out the future, reimagines the past, and outlives the present on her own terms.
 Often times, those intersectionally-marginalized are not given a voice nor resources to dictate their circumstances.
 Porsha’s writing uses a dangerous imagination that allows folks of the queer, woman, and black diaspora to dream up their best selves, outlive their oppressors, and dictate their joy.
 As an educator and organizer Porsha seeks to cultivate spaces for emerging artists that allow them to deepen their understanding of craft and community.
-She has served youth artists in the City of Boston for the last six years and continues to grow spaces for artists and audience of the art.
-In applying to the Boston Poet Laureate position, Porsha seeks to revolutionize how the City of Boston interacts with poetry.
+She has served youth artists in the City of Boston for the last several years and continues to grow spaces for artists and audience of the art.
+In applying to the Boston Poet Laureate position, Porsha sought to revolutionize how the City of Boston interacts with poetry.
 She is interested in meeting with and exploring organizations and artists in the local area as well as representing them in the national sphere.
 Her commitment lies in youth artists, emerging artists, and building community spaces that grow.